 MATH 1314 College Algebra (3-0-3) A study of quadratics; polynomial, rational, logarithmic, and exponential functions; systems of equations; progressions; sequences and series; and matrices and determinants.
-Prerequisite: DMTH 0200 or equivalent as determined THEA/THEA alternative test.
+Co-requisite: DMTH 0802, Prerequisite: DMTH 0803 or equivalent as determined by placement test.

-MATH 1316 Plane Trigonometry (3-0-3)Trigonometric functions, identities, equations, and applications.
-Prerequisite: MATH 1314 or equivalent as determined by THEA/THEA alternative test.
+MATH 1316 Plane Trigonometry (3-0-3) Trigonometric functions, identities, equations, and applications.
+Prerequisite: MATH 1314.

 MATH 1324 Finite Math for Business (3-0-3) Topics from college algebra (linear equations, quadratic equations, functions and graphs, inequalities), mathematics of finance (simple and compound interest, annuities), linear programming, matrices, systems of linear equations, applications to management, economics, and business.
-(The content level of MATH 1324 is expected to be at or above the level of college algebra, MATH 1314) Prerequisite: MATH 1314 or equivalent as determined by THEA/THEA alternative test.
+(The content level of MATH 1324 is expected to be at or above the level of college algebra, MATH 1314) Prerequisite: DMTH 0802 or equivalent as determined by placement test.

-MATH 1332 Contemporary Mathematics (3-0-3) A course designed for non-mathematics and non-science majors.
+MATH 1332 Contemporary Mathematics I (3-0-3) A course designed for non-mathematics and non-science majors.
 Topics may include introductory treatments of sets, logic, number systems, number theory, relations, functions, probability and statistics.
-Prerequisite: DMTH 0200 or equivalent as determined by THEA/THEA alternative test.
+Prerequisite: DMTH 0803 or equivalent as determined by placement test.

 MATH 1342 Elementary Statistical Methods (3-0-3) Presentation and interpretation of data, probability, sampling, correlation and regression, analysis of variance, and the use of statistical software.
-Prerequisite: DMTH 0200, or equivalent as determined by THEA/THEA alternative.
-Students will prepare and present both written and oral reports.
-Prerequisite: READ 0200.
+Prerequisite: DMTH 0802 or equivalent as determined by placement test.